ardatan/graphql-tools/docs/source/schema-transforms.md

     })
 ```

-* `ReplaceFieldWithFragment(targetSchema: GraphQLSchema, fragments: Array<{ field: string; fragment: string; }>)`: Replace the given fields with an inline fragment.
-Used by `mergeSchemas` to handle the `fragment` option.

-## delegateToSchema transforms
+## delegateToSchema (delegation) transforms

-The following transforms are automatically applied by `delegateToSchema` during schema delegation, to translate between new and old types and fields:
+The following transforms are automatically applied by `delegateToSchema` during schema delegation, to translate between source and target types and fields:

-* `ExpandAbstractTypes`: If an abstract type within a document does not exist in the inner schema, expand the type to each and any of its implementations that do exist in the inner schema.
+* `ExpandAbstractTypes`: If an abstract type within a document does not exist within the target schema, expand the type to each and any of its implementations that do exist.
-* `FilterToSchema`: Given a schema and document, remove all fields, variables and fragments for types that don't exist in that schema.
+* `FilterToSchema`: Remove all fields, variables and fragments for types that don't exist within the target schema.
-* `AddTypenameToAbstract`: Add `__typename` to all abstract types in the document, necessary for type resolution of interfaces within the outer schema to work.
+* `AddTypenameToAbstract`: Add `__typename` to all abstract types in the document, necessary for type resolution of interfaces within the source schema to work.
 * `CheckResultAndHandleErrors`: Given a result from a subschema, propagate errors so that they match the correct subfield.
 Also provide the correct key if aliases are used.

 By passing a custom `transforms` array to `delegateToSchema`, it's possible to run additional operation (request/result) transforms before these default transforms.

+## mergeSchemas (gateway/stitching) transforms

+* `AddReplacementSelectionSets(schema: GraphQLSchema, mapping: ReplacementSelectionSetMapping)`:  `mergeSchemas` adds selection sets on outgoing requests from the gateway, enabling delegation from fields specified on the gateway using fields obtained from the original requests.
+The selection sets can be added depending on the presence of fields within the request using the `selectionSet` option within the resolver map.  `mergeSchemas` creates the mapping at gateway startup.
+Selection sets are used instead of fragments as the selections are added prior to transformation (in case type names are changed).
+* `AddMergedTypeSelectionSets(schema: GraphQLSchema, mapping: Record<string, MergedTypeInfo>)`: `mergeSchemas` adds selection sets on outgoing requests from the gateway, enabling type merging from the initial result using any fields initially obtained.
+The mapping is created at gateway startup.
+* Deprecated: `ReplaceFieldWithFragment(targetSchema: GraphQLSchema, fragments: Array<{ field: string; fragment: string; }>)`: Replace the given fields with an inline fragment.
+Used by original `mergeSchemas` to add prespecified fragments to root fields, enabling delegation `fragment` option.
+Array was parsed at each delegation.